JordanICollier/jquery-image-filtering/readme.md

 -  The [attr](http://api.jquery.com/attr/) method can both _get_ and _set_ attribute values. `$(this).attr("data-price")`

-Image attribution can be found in images.md
+Image attribution can be found in images.md# jquery-image-filtering
+# jquery-image-filtering